SamuelAlehegn/SamuelAlehegn/README.md

 # Hello, I'm Samuel A. Takele! 👋

 ## About Me
 I'm self-taught passionate developer with expertise in **Python**, **Java**, **Spring Boot**, and **Angular**.
 I enjoy building innovative and  efficient solutions to complex problems.
 I believe in continuously learning and improving my skills.

-I have a strong foundation in Python and enjoy leveraging its versatility to develop web applications.
-I'm proficient in using popular Python libraries and frameworks such as NumPy, Pandas, Streamlit, and Django.

-In the Java ecosystem, I have experience working with Spring Boot, a powerful framework for building enterprise-grade applications.
-I have developed RESTful APIs, implemented security features, and integrated third-party services using Spring Boot.

-When it comes to frontend development, I'm skilled in Angular.

-I'm also familiar with Streamlit, a Python library for creating interactive data science and machine learning applications.
-I have used Streamlit to build intuitive and user-friendly interfaces for showcasing data analysis, visualizations.

 ## Skills
 In my journey as a developer, I have honed a diverse set of skills that empower me to craft extraordinary solutions.
 Here are some of the skills I possess:

-🔥 **Python**: I wield the power of Python to breathe life into web application.
+🔥 **Python**: I have a strong foundation in Python and enjoy leveraging its versatility to develop web applications.
+               I'm proficient in using popular Python libraries and frameworks such as NumPy, Pandas, Streamlit, and Django.

 ☕ **Java**: Armed with the might of Java, I forge enterprise-grade applications with Spring Boot.